 Make Sure You Feel Amazing

-Sometimes, the outfit that you have worn a thousand times and know you fits you like a glove will work better than a brand new dress.
-It doesn’t mean a thing that you have worn the outfit before or maybe have some photos of you in it from other occasions; if it fits right, you love the outfit, and you feel great in it… your photos will reflect that!
+The most important part of any outfit is how you feel when you’re wearing it.
+If you feel like a million bucks, chances are, you’ll be more natural and comfortable taking photos (and it shows)!
+Sometimes, the outfit that you have worn a thousand times and know fits you like a glove is better than a brand new dress.
+It doesn’t mean a thing that you have worn the outfit before or maybe have some photos of you in it from other occasions; if it fits right, you love the outfit, and you feel great in it…your photos will reflect that!

 Avoid Bold Patterns and Colors